upswing1/Documentation/docs/CRM/Implementation/PasswordRecoveryMechanism.md

 **1. EmailService**:
 - **Purpose**: Responsible for sending emails using MailKit.
 - **Key Methods**:
-  - `SendPasswordResetEmailAsync`: Constructs the email message, including the password reset link, and sends it using MailKit's SMTP client.
+  - `SendPasswordResetEmailAsync`: Constructs the email message, including the authorization token, and sends it using MailKit's SMTP client.

 **2. TokenService**:
 - **Purpose**: Handles the generation, validation, and invalidation of tokens.